Convention on the Rights of the Child (CRC)

 Communications/inquiries under the CRC

 Under the Optional Protocol to the CRC on a Communications Procedure, communications can be made to the Committee claiming that the rights of a child or group of children have been violated by the state.
 Information can also be submitted to the Committee indicating serious or systematic violations of the Convention by the state into which the Committee can make inquiries.
-The Optional Protocol, which came into force in April 2014, has been ratified by 32 states (March 2017).
-There have been no communications or inquiries concerning corporal punishment.
+The Optional Protocol, which came into force in April 2014, has been ratified by 48 states (July 2022).

 - All of the Committee's recommendations are included in the individual country reports for the state concerned